Marcel Deviq: Early life and business career

+Political career, later life, and death

 In the 1958 French legislative election, Deviq was elected to the National Assembly, representing the Oasis department – which consisted of a large portion of southeastern Algeria – as a member of the Unity of the Republic party.
 Deviq was a staunch supporter of a continued union between France and Algeria, favored "a modernization that respects traditions", and advocated for the Sahara region to be better integrated into the country.
 In his role as vice president of the parliamentary Commission for Production and Trade, Deviq was involved in establishing France's financial policy for the Sahara; among his proposals was the establishment of a Saharan bank.

 Towards the end of the Algerian War in the early 1960s, Deviq raised concerns over the French military's abandonment of the Sahara to the National Liberation Front, and he raised concerns for the security of Europeans in Algeria due to a rise in ethnic violence, particularly suicide bombings.
 He was later a critic of the Évian Accords, the 1962 peace treaties which ended the Algerian War and led to Algeria becoming an independent nation.
 The parliamentary tenure of Deviq and the other French Algerian MPs ended on 3 July 1962, the day France declared Algeria to be independent.

 Following Algerian independence, Deviq attempted to stay in the country to continue operating his business, which he had become the sole owner of following René's death in an accident in 1960.
 However, after receiving several threats against his life, Deviq fled to France in 1963.
 The Compagnie Saharienne Automobile was seized by the Algerian government and was renamed the Compagnie Socialiste Automobile; under the leadership of incompetent and corrupt bureaucrats, the company dissolved after only a few years.
 Deviq became a leader among the Algerian exile community in France, aiding Edmond Jouhaud in the National Committee of the Repatriated and Despoiled, and working in the Rahla, an association of exiles from the Sahara.
 Deviq died on 17 June 1972 in Paris at the age of 65.